 How to Attach Mirrors to Your Jeep

-If you have a Jeep that wasn’t designed to have its doors removed and you live in a state that requires a side view mirror, then you may need to do some extra work to figure out how to mount mirrors to your Jeep.
-In some cases, you may need to hire a welder to make something customized for your vehicle.
+If you have a Jeep that wasn’t designed to have its doors removed and you live in an area that requires a side view mirror, you may need to do some extra work to figure out how to mount mirrors to your Jeep.
+In some cases, you may need to hire a welder to customize a mirror for your vehicle.

-Driving a Jeep Wrangler, doors off…. legal.
 Is it legal to drive a Jeep without doors?
 Yes.
-Driving a Jeep without the doors is legal as long as you have the required number of mirrors installed.
+Even driving a Jeep Wrangler, doors off is legal as long as you have the legally-required number of mirrors installed.
 The number of required mirrors varies by state in the U.S. and by province or territory in Canada, but typically includes either a rearview mirror alone or a rearview mirror and one additional mirror.
-On vehicles like Wranglers and CJs the process of removing the doors is fairly simple but even if you are driving something like a Cherokee or Liberty you can still legally do this but the process will be more complicated.
+On vehicles like Wranglers and CJs, the process of removing the doors is relatively simple; even if you are driving something like a Cherokee or Liberty you can still legally do this, but the process will be more complicated.
 Be aware that removing the doors of your Jeep will decrease your accident protection and leave your Jeep open to unexpected weather conditions.